We are excited to introduce the new Fill-Rate Academy to replace them!

-This one-day, hands-on conference is your chance to network, brainstorm and share fresh
+This year-long, hands-on academy is your chance to network, brainstorm and share fresh

 ideas with other like-minded substitute teacher managers and professionals.

-In only one day, you will learn how to…
+In this academy, you will learn how to…

 - Recruit higher-quality substitute teachers

 - Train substitutes so they are ready to teach on day one

 - Entice “active” substitutes to work more days

 - Increase your fill rates and fight the “sub-shortage”

 - Persuade “inactive” substitutes to teach again

 - Reduce complaints and thus reduce time managing substitutes